-I have audited the accompanying financial statements of the governmental activities, and the major fund of the Washington Parish Assessor as of and for the year ended December 31, 2021, and the related notes to the financial statements, which collectively comprise the Assessor's basic financial statements as listed in the table of contents.
+I have audited the accompanying financial statements of the governmental activities and the major fund of the Washington Parish Assessor as of and for the year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise the Washington Parish Assessor's basic financial statements as listed in the table of contents.

-In my opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, and the major fund of the Washington Parish Assessor of December 31, 2021, and the respective changes in financial position for the year then ended, in accordance with accounting principles generally accepted in the United States of America
+In my opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, the major fund, and the aggregate remaining fund information of the Washington Parish Assessor as of December 31, 2022, and the respective changes in financial position thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.